 Students must successfully complete the general requirements of the university, the school or college in which they are enrolled, and the specific requirements of their area of specialization.
 Described below are the general education requirements for all degrees.
 Students may consult their degree audit (DARS) report for recommended general education courses in their major.
-The University of Missouri-St. Louis General Education Program was approved by the Faculty Senate April 23, 2002.
-This program affords both new UMSL students and transfer students attending our university the opportunity to develop and use intellectual tools and to acquire a breadth of knowledge necessary in our challenging, technological, and diverse world.
-This program challenges students to investigate various disciplines as potential majors and to develop environments, and it prepares them for success in major fields of study.
+At the University of Missouri-St. Louis, General Education affords both freshmen and transfer students the opportunity to develop and apply intellectual tools and to acquire a breadth of knowledge necessary in our challenging, technological, and diverse world.
+This curriculum also challenges students to investigate various disciplines as potential majors, and it prepares them for success in major fields of study.
 The program complies fully with the Missouri Coordinating Board of Higher Education Guidelines on Transfer and Articulation (June 2000).
-General Education Requirements Application of Policy to Freshmen Freshmen who enrolled at UMSL or at any other accredited post-secondary institution in fall 2002, or later must complete the requirements of the General Education Plan to earn a baccalaureate degree from the University of Missouri-St. Louis.
-For purposes of this policy, a freshman is defined as any student who has completed less than 24 semester hours of credit.
-Only credit that is transferable to UMSL is applicable.
-For purposes of implementing the general education plan at UMSL, the phrase "credit that is transferable" shall be interpreted to mean all credit associated with coursework completed with a grade of D- or better at a regionally accredited post-secondary institution (or an approved foreign college or university).
-Credit associated with military science and developmental/remedial coursework shall be excluded from this understanding of "credit that is transferable".
+General Education Requirements Application of Policy to Freshmen All students in Missouri public universities must complete the requirements of a General Education Plan totaling 42 credit hours in order to earn a baccalaureate degree.
+Application of Policy to Transfer Students Transfer policies describe which courses may apply to UMSL's General Education requirements.
+In general, students who transfer to UMSL with an Associate of Arts (AA) degree from an accredited Missouri institution are considered to have completed all general education requirements.
+Additionally, UMSL has a Junior-Level Writing requirement and Mathematics Proficiency (explained below) beyond the general education requirement.
+Transfer students without an AA degree from Missouri may transfer a CBHE-approved 42-hour block of General Education courses, in accordance with the CBHE Transfer and Articulation agreement.
+However, those students transferring with fewer than 42 hours or from a non-participating institution will have their transcripts evaluated on a course-by-course basis.
+Credit associated with military science and developmental/remedial coursework are not considered transferable to UMSL's General Education requirements.
 Application of Policy to Students Who Started Prior to Fall 2002 Students who earned 24 or more semester hours of credit at any accredited post-secondary institutions(s) before the start of the fall 2002 semester may meet the general education requirements stipulated in the UMSL 2001-2002 Bulletin or elect to complete the current General Education Plan described below.
 Only credit that is transferable to UMSL is applicable SKILL GOALS:

-Communicating Skills (minimum 2 three-hour courses or 6 hrs) [C] Managing Information Skills (min.
-1 course or 3 hrs) [MI] Valuing Skills (min.
-1 course or 3 hrs) [V] KNOWLEDGE GOALS:
+Communicating Skills (minimum 6 credit hours) [C] Managing Information Skills (minimum 3 credit hours) [MI] Valuing Skills (minimum 3 credit hours) [V] KNOWLEDGE GOALS: